evanpeikon/scRNA_prediction/README.md

 <img width="611" alt="Screenshot 2024-10-03 at 12 19 14 PM" src="https://github.com/user-attachments/assets/7c89e084-e2dd-4001-ab19-009358c4918c">

 As you can see in the image above, support vector regresson (SVR) outperformed all other algorithms with the lowest average mean squarred error (MSE) across the 50 output gene's expression levels we are aiming to predict.
-A potential reason for this is that SVR is well-suited for handling handling high-dimensional, and noisy, data which are common characteristics of gene expression datasets.
+A potential reason for this is that SVR is well-suited for handling handling high-dimensional, and noisy, data which are common characteristics of scRNA-seq datasets.
 Additioanlly, SVR may capture complex relationships between genes that linear models like linear regression (which was the worst performing mode) may miss.
 SVR's regularization techniques also help prevent overfitting, ensuring that the model generalizes well to new data, which is critical for the use case described in the project overview section above.

+Now that we've selected the best performing model, we'll want to perform hyperparameter optimization, or tuning, to enhance it's performance furher.

 ### Hyperparameter Tuning
 You can think of machine learning algorithms as systems with various knobs and dials, which you can adjust in any number of ways to change how output data (predictions) are generated from input data.
 The knobs and dials in these systems can be subdivided into parameters and hyperparameters.

 Parameters are model settings that are learned, adjusted, and optimized automatically.
 Conversely, hyperparameters need to be manually set manually by whoever is programming the machine learning algorithm.
 Generally, tuning hyperparameters has known effects on machine learning algorithms.
 However, it’s not always clear how to best set a hyperparameter to optimize model performance for a specific dataset.
 As a result, search strategies are often used to find optimal hyperparameter configurations.
-In the code block below, we'll use [random search](https://github.com/evanpeikon/Machine-Learning/tree/main/hyperparameter_optimization), which is a tuning technique that randomly samples a specified number of uniformly distributed algorithm parameters.
+In the code block below, we'll use [random search](https://github.com/evanpeikon/Machine-Learning/tree/main/hyperparameter_optimization), which is a tuning technique that randomly samples a specified number of uniformly distributed algorithm parameters to find the one that best enhances our models performance.

-> Note: the code below uses a subset of the dataset to tune hyperparameters to reduce computational cost and runtime.
+> Note: The code below uses a subset of the dataset to tune hyperparameters to reduce computational cost and runtime.
+As a result, it's possible that the hyperparameters can be further tuned and optimized.

 ```python
 # define the SVR pipeline